ceford/cefjdemos-data-jdm-help-en/articles/update-sites/update-sites.md

 ## Description

-A list of sites from which Joomla!
+The *Update Sites* page shows a list of sites from which Joomla!
 Extensions can be updated on-line.

 ### Common Elements